 James Cameron: Thanks.
 First, could you tell me about yourself?

 Alan Turing: Well, I was born in London in 1912 while my father was on duty.
 I studied at St Michael's, Hazelhurst Preparatory School and Sherborne School.
-After that, I graduated from King’s College, I was elected a Fellow at the college in 1935 and a year later I delivered my foundational paper on the universal Turing machine, which ended up in me earning the title as “the father of modern computer science.”
+After that, I graduated from King’s College, I was elected a Fellow at the college in 1935 and a year later I delivered my foundational paper on the universal Turing machine, which turned me into “the father of modern computer science.”
 I kept working on some other projects from there, and here I am.

 James Cameron: Thank you for sharing that information.
 I’m interested in your works with computers.
 Could you tell me about some of them?